 By Bonnie L. Grant

-Basil is one of the most versatile herbs, which can give you big yields in sunny summer weather.
+Basil is one of the most versatile herbs and can give you big yields in sunny summer weather.
 The plant’s leaves are the main component of the flavorful pesto sauce and are used fresh in salads, sandwiches, and many other recipes.
-The fresh leaves are used all during the growing season but the plant will die back as soon as temperatures begin to cool.
+The fresh leaves are used throughout the growing season but the plant will die back as soon as temperatures begin to cool.
 Drying basil is an easy way to save the delicious leaves and provide you with that summer taste even in winter.

 How to Dry Fresh Basil

 The first step in how to dry fresh basil is the harvesting.
-Herbs that are harvested for drying should be harvested in the morning just after the dew has air-dried.
+Herbs that are harvested for drying should be harvested in the morning just after the dew has air-dried the leaves.
 Cut the herbs from the plant before it gets too hot.
 Remove the stems back to ¼ inch above a growth node.
 This will allow more leaves to flush at the cut point.
-Harvest more than you would use fresh when drying basil, because the leaves will reduce in size by more than half.
+Harvest more than you would use fresh when drying basil because the leaves will reduce in size by more than half.

 There are two quick and effective methods of drying basil.
 You can cut stems around 6 inches long and bind them together in small bunches to hang dry.
 Place a paper bag around the bundles, which has holes punched in it.
 Hang the drying basil in a dimly lit to dark room with low humidity and warm temperatures.
 The bag will catch dry bits of the leaves as they fall off.
 You can also dry basil in a food dehydrator.
 Lay each leaf in a single layer on the racks and allow them to dry in the machine until completely crisp.